rzc0d3r/ESET-KeyGen/README.md

 NOTE: If your version of chrome is for example 112.0.5615.87 then you need to download a driver
       with the same version (Only the first 3 digits are taken into account, for example 112)

-The driver must be unpacked and moved to the folder with main.py.
-Next, install the Python libraries, in cmd or powershell or other console:
+The driver must be unpacked and moved to the folder with ESET KeyGen.py Next, install the Python libraries, in cmd or powershell:

 ```
 pip install selenium requests